-Equity GCC investment regime in Qatar
+Equity GCC investment regime Qatar - .PDF file.

 The Ministry’s initiatives to expand the reach of application of the Foreign Investment Law is obviously in line with Qatar’s approach to attract even more investment required for Qatar’s vision.
 Similar steps will support and boost this approach going forward.